mantidproject/mantid/docs/source/algorithms/LoadILLReflectometry-v1.rst

 Description
 -----------

-Loads an ILL Reflectometry instrument NeXus file into a `Workspace2D <http://www.mantidproject.org/Workspace2D>`_ with the given name.
+Loads an ILL Reflectometry instrument NeXus file into a `Workspace2D <http://www.mantidproject.org/Workspace2D>`_.

-This loader reads the detector position from the NeXus file and places it at the right position.
+This loader updates the detector position according to NeXus file information.
 It supports both TOF and non TOF modes.

-To date this Loader only supports D17 data.

 Usage
 -----